-Orientation sessions for these roles are at our Wacol Shelter every Wednesday and every 2nd Saturday - please apply via the button below so we can contact you to book you into our next session!
+Orientation sessions for these roles are at our Wacol Shelter on Wednesdays and Saturday (throughout the month) - please apply via the button below so we can contact you to book you into our next session!

 RSPCA Qld and Brisbane City Council have joined forces to deliver a dedicated animal Ambulance to rescue any sick, injured or orphaned animals in the Brisbane Metro area.
 Our Volunteer BCC Native Animals Ambulance drivers form an integral part of our front line rescue team running 24 hours, 7 days a week.